jhonatanctin/BaufestTests/README.md

 infoUserUI
 request

-6. On header folder right click and add a new file with the name 'headersAddPet.json' Copy the info contains in this GitHub reposotory karate/src/test/java/header/headersAddPet.json
+6. On header folder right click and add a new file with the name 'headersAddPet.json'.
+Copy the info contains in this GitHub reposotory karate/src/test/java/header/headersAddPet.json

-8. On request folder right click and add a new file with the name 'requestAddPet.json' Copy the info contains in this GitHub reposotory karate/src/test/java/request/requestAddPet.json
+8. On request folder right click and add a new file with the name 'requestAddPet.json'.
+Copy the info contains in this GitHub reposotory karate/src/test/java/request/requestAddPet.json

+9. On infoUserUI folder right click and add a new file with the name 'userInfo.json'.
+Copy the info contains in this GitHub reposotory karate/src/test/java/request/userInfo.json

+10.